Darts: Dartboard

 'Doubles board' in a pub in North Yorkshire, England.
 Doubles boards are common in the North of England.

 The original target in the game was likely a cross-section of a tree trunk, whose circular shape and natural concentric rings inspired the standard dartboard design used today.
 An older name for a dartboard is "butt"; the word comes from the French word but, meaning "target" or "goal".

 The standard numbered point system is attributed to Lancashire carpenter Brian Gamlin, who devised it in 1896 to penalise inaccuracy, though this is disputed.
 Many configurations have been used, varying by time and location.
 In particular, the Yorkshire and Manchester Log End boards differ from the standard board in that they have no triple, only double and bullseye.
 The Manchester board is smaller than the standard, with a playing area of only 25 cm across, with double and bull areas measuring just 4 mm.
 The London Fives board is another variation, with only 12 equal segments, with the doubles and triples being a quarter of an inch (6.35 mm) wide.

-Mathematically, removing the rotational symmetry by placing the "20" at the top, there are 19 factorial, or 121,645,100,408,832,000 possible dartboards.
+Mathematically, after removing symmetrical dartboards by placing the "20" at the top with one on one side and five on the other, there are 19 factorial, or 121,645,100,408,832,000 possible dartboards.
 Many different layouts would penalise a player more than the current setup; however, the current setup actually does the job rather efficiently.
 There have been several mathematical papers published that consider the "optimal" dartboard.
 (Note: See, for example: